kixlab/cs374-spring-2018/internal/05-Efficiency.md

 # 05-Efficiency

-# Recap

-# Admin
+# Admin (10 mins)
 - DP1 clarification
-  - 슬라이드에는 needs & insights 를 10개 list 할 필요 없다고 공지하도록.
   - Need and insight need a detailed description: in the needfinding class it was covered in depth, but DP1 description didn’t give enough context.
 Students were confused about how need and insight differ.
-  - Go over the template in class
-  - talk about I like, I wish

-- feedback / confirmation on the initial problem: will be sent by your mentor TA individually
-- group on Piazza will be created

-- 전산학부 MT, 행사 소개
+- Studio culture

+# Recap

-# UI HOFS
+# UI HOFS (4:13, 7 mins)

 This message used to appear when you tried to delete the contents of your Internet Explorer cache from inside Windows Explorer (i.e., you browse to the cache directory, select a file containing one of IE’s browser cookies, and delete it).
 Put aside the fact that the message is almost tautological (“Cookie… is a Cookie”) and overexcited (“!!”).
 Does it give the user enough information to make a decision?